JeremyAnsel/xwa_hooks/xwa_hook_sfoils/zip/readme.txt

 To enable or disable the S-Foils closing/opening in before/after hyperspace, create a setting named "CloseSFoilsInHyperspace".
 To enable, set "1".
 To disable, set "0".
 The default value is "0".
 To slow down the animation, create a setting named "SFoilsAnimationSpeed".
 For instance, if you set "2", the animation will be slowed down by a factor of 2.
 The default value is "1" (normal speed).
+To allow fire when s-foils are closed, set the AllowFireWhenSFoilsAreClosed setting.
+When set to 0, fire is not allowed.
+When set to 1, fire is allowed.
+The default value is 0.

 See XWingSFoils.txt, BWingSFoils.txt, ShuttleSFoils.txt.